carlosmccosta/Assembly-Named-Entity-Recognition/tools/README.md

 After having a dataset, use [train.sh](train.sh) to generate the CRF model and [test.sh](test.sh) to evaluate the precision, recall and F1 measures (allows to fine tune the features and processing pipeline).

-Finally, new text can be annotated with inline xml tags using [annotate.sh](annotate.sh) and its entities will also be extracted to separate files containing the unique and sorted entities.
+Finally, new text can be annotated with inline xml tags using [annotate.sh](annotate.sh) and its entities can be extracted to separate files containing the unique and sorted entities using [extract-entities.sh](extract-entities.sh).

 For a Java GUI, you can run the ner-gui.sh script that comes with the stanford ner zip, then: